Chungj2000/CS3GD/README.md

 # CS3GD
 Repository for Game Development coursework.
+**Please Note:** Leaderboard is defunct due to Backendless trial expiring.

 # Purpose
 Development of a game built on Unity Engine that meet a set of requirements listed by the stakeholder.